stringtheory92/CAPSTONE/README.md

 - displaying images embedded with quill rich text editor was a challenge due to many intermediate-level html tags.
 Dev console elements tab was vital here.

+- have a look at logic in category cards. style and component arrays based on category prop passed in

 # POSTGRESQL

 DBs: